 The estimated probability of achieving an initial headache response by 2 hours following treatment is depicted in Figure 1.

-Figure 1 shows a Kaplan-Meier plot of the probability over time of obtaining headache response (no or mild pain) following treatment with frovatriptan 2.5 mg or placebo.
-The probabilities displayed are based on pooled data from four placebo-controlled trials described in Table 1 (Trials 1, 3, 4 and 5).
+Figure 1 shows a Kaplan-Meier plot of the probability over time of obtaining headache response (no or mild pain) following treatment with FROVA 2.5 mg or placebo.
+The probabilities displayed are based on pooled data from the four placebo-controlled trials described in Table 2.
 Patients who did not achieve a response were censored at 24 hours.

-Figure 2 is a Kaplan-Meier plot showing the probability of patients taking a second dose or other medication for migraine over the 24 hours following the initial dose of study medication based on the data from four placebo-controlled trials described in Table 1 (Trials 1, 3, 4 and 5).
+Figure 2 is a Kaplan-Meier plot showing the probability of patients taking a second dose or other medication for migraine over the 24 hours following the initial dose of study medication based on the data from the four placebo-controlled trials described in Table 2.
 The plot includes those patients who had a response to the initial dose and those who did not.
 The protocols did not permit remedication within 2 hours of the initial dose.

 This monograph has been modified to include the generic and brand name in many instances.